The Best Cell Phone Stands of 2020

 All tested stands will hold your phone vertically or horizontally.
 Not all on the market do so.
 All that we tested work with any phone model, size, or case configuration.
 Not all on the market meet this description.
 What differentiates the models in our test is the variety of viewing angles and positions.
 Some adjust in nearly infinite ways, while others don't adjust at all.

 Gooseneck style products can adjust the most.
 Both the B-Land Cell Phone Holder and the Aduro Phone Holder have infinite viewing angles and adjust for height over a range of 1-2 feet.
 The B-Land can be configured to hang and even wear, while the Aduro clamps to any shelf or table edge.
-It can stand above or hang below the edge.
+It can stand above or hang below the clamped edge.
 The gooseneck style products are the most versatile in our fleet.

 The remainder of the products we tested are differentiated by height and angle adjustment.
-If the non-gooseneck products adjust for height, it is only up to a couple of inches.
+If the non-gooseneck products adjust for height, it is only up to a couple of inches at most.
 Height adjustment is nice, but is secondary in importance to angle adjustment.
 If you have to choose angle or height, choose angle adjustment.
 The Nulaxy and Lamicall Portable both adjust for height, unlike the rest of the non-gooseneck products.

 Basically, we look at "bump resistance" in this sub-category.
 Can you readily use the touch screen without stabilizing the phone with your other hand?
 What if you accidentally kick the leg of your table?
 Will you dislodge it all?
 Stability is a function of the device's "stick" to the surface and the phone's security within the stand.